IsakSalmi/IoT_project/README.md

 `WINDOW_STATUS` = the same as above but for the window status.

 We also need to connect to WiFi.
-To be able to connect to WiFi you need to fill in two more variable in `config.py`. you need to fill in the `SSID` variable witch is the name of your router and then the `PASSWORD`for the router.
+To be able to connect to WiFi you need to fill in two more variable in `config.py`.
+You need to fill in the `SSID` variable witch is the name of your router and then the `PASSWORD` for the router.
 Here it is important that the router is on 2.4 GHz and not on 5.0GHz because the onboard chip only works on 2.4 GHz.

+After this you should be able to connect the pico to your computer, upload the new changed `config.py` and go to the main file and press the running button.
+The program shuld start on the pico.
+To see if everything is working you can open a pico-w-go terminal and see the print statments.

 ## code